There are cases where you may want to restrict record information visible for certain tags.

 - If you have partitioned information in your medical ID such that the password protected information is not essential for emergency purposes – then you can set the “Do NOT use Activation Key Code on tag for “Password” setting in the Tag Dashboard, Advanced section.

-What this will do is NOT offer any viewers of the tag any information that is password protected.
+When set, what this will do is NOT offer any viewers of the tag any information that is password protected by that activation key.

 Only unprotected information will be displayed.

 In these cases, we suggest you verify there is enough information to be useful in the “unprotected” sections.